WESCO International (NYSE:WCC) Updates FY 2022 Earnings Guidance

 WESCO International (NYSE:WCC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $11.000-$12.000 for the period, compared to the Thomson Reuters consensus estimate of $11.010.
+The company provided earnings per share guidance of $11.000-$12.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.010.
 The company issued revenue guidance of $19.13 billion-$19.68 billion, compared to the consensus revenue estimate of $18.90 billion.

-WESCO International (NYSE:WCC – Get Rating) last posted its quarterly earnings data on Tuesday, February 15th.
-The technology company reported $3.17 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.55 by $0.62.
-The company had revenue of $4.85 billion during the quarter, compared to the consensus estimate of $4.67 billion.
-WESCO International had a net margin of 1.82% and a return on equity of 13.69%.
-The firm’s revenue was up 17.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.22 EPS.
-As a group, analysts forecast that WESCO International will post 9.33 earnings per share for the current fiscal year.
+WESCO International (NYSE:WCC – Get Rating) last announced its quarterly earnings results on Tuesday, February 15th.
+The technology company reported $3.17 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.55 by $0.62.
+The business had revenue of $4.85 billion during the quarter, compared to analyst estimates of $4.67 billion.
+WESCO International had a return on equity of 13.69% and a net margin of 1.82%.
+The firm’s revenue was up 17.5% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.22 EPS.
+On average, equities research analysts expect that WESCO International will post 9.33 EPS for the current fiscal year.

-In other WESCO International news, EVP Nelson John Squires III sold 6,867 shares of WESCO International stock in a transaction on Tuesday, December 7th.
+In other WESCO International news, EVP Nelson John Squires III sold 6,867 shares of WESCO International stock in a transaction that occurred on Tuesday, December 7th.
 The stock was sold at an average price of $131.26, for a total value of $901,362.42.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-3.00% of the stock is owned by company insiders.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Insiders own 3.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-California State Teachers Retirement System increased its stake in WESCO International by 2.2% during the 4th quarter.
-California State Teachers Retirement System now owns 63,085 shares of the technology company’s stock worth $8,301,000 after acquiring an additional 1,328 shares during the period.
-Titleist Asset Management LTD. bought a new position in shares of WESCO International during the fourth quarter valued at $320,000.
-Finally, Comerica Bank raised its stake in WESCO International by 217.0% during the fourth quarter.
-Comerica Bank now owns 7,385 shares of the technology company’s stock worth $893,000 after buying an additional 5,055 shares during the last quarter.
-Institutional investors own 92.76% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+California State Teachers Retirement System increased its position in shares of WESCO International by 2.2% during the fourth quarter.
+California State Teachers Retirement System now owns 63,085 shares of the technology company’s stock valued at $8,301,000 after purchasing an additional 1,328 shares during the period.
+Comerica Bank increased its position in shares of WESCO International by 217.0% during the fourth quarter.
+Comerica Bank now owns 7,385 shares of the technology company’s stock valued at $893,000 after purchasing an additional 5,055 shares during the period.
+Finally, Titleist Asset Management LTD. bought a new stake in shares of WESCO International during the fourth quarter valued at approximately $320,000.
+Institutional investors and hedge funds own 92.76% of the company’s stock.

 About WESCO International (Get Rating)